Old Bands, New Tracks---Revisiting the Band Model for Robust Hypothesis Testing: Example

+where $p_{\chi^2_2(\zeta)}$ denotes the probability density function corresponding to $\chi^2_2(\zeta)$.
 Obviously, this model is highly simplified.
-The purpose of introducing it here is to investigate how well the least favorable densities (\ref{eq:q0_example}) and (\ref{eq:q1_example}) can be reproduced without any knowledge of the underlying model, rather by means of training data and the band model.
-The procedure we follow is simple, but not unlike procedures used in practice: \begin{enumerate} \item Take $N_0$ ($N_1$) samples under hypothesis $\mathcal{H}_0$ ($\mathcal{H}_1$). \item Calculate density estimates $\hat{p}_0$ and $\hat{p}_1$. \item Calculate confidence intervals $\hat{p}'_0,\hat{p}''_0$ and $\hat{p}'_1,\hat{p}''_1$. \item Calculate $\hat{q}_0,\hat{q}_1$ using the confidence intervals as density bands. \end{enumerate} For the experiment, $N_0 = N_1 = 400$ samples were generated under each hypothesis, assuming that noise and signal power vary with every sample and are uniformly distributed over the respective interval.
+The purpose of introducing it here is to investigate how well the least favorable densities \eqref{eq:q0_example} and \eqref{eq:q1_example} can be reproduced without any knowledge of the model and the signal-to-noise ratio, but only by means of training data and the band model.
+The procedure we follow is stated below: \begin{enumerate} \item Take $N_0$ ($N_1$) samples under hypothesis $\mathcal{H}_0$ ($\mathcal{H}_1$). \item Calculate density estimates $\hat{p}_0$ and $\hat{p}_1$. \item Calculate confidence bands $\hat{p}'_0,\hat{p}''_0$ and $\hat{p}'_1,\hat{p}''_1$. \item Calculate $\hat{q}_0,\hat{q}_1$ using the confidence intervals as density bands. \end{enumerate} For the experiment, $N_0 = N_1 = 400$ samples were generated under each hypothesis, assuming that noise and signal power vary with every sample and are uniformly distributed over the respective interval.
 For the density estimation, we used the second of the two kernel density estimators detailed in \cite{Chen2000}.
 It is tailored for densities on the nonnegative reals and uses gamma kernels.
 The bandwidth was determined via least-squares cross validation.
 The estimator was then applied to $500$ data sets that were bootstraped from the original data \cite{Zoubir2007}.
 The pointwise maximum and minimum of the corresponding density estimates were used as confidence intervals.
 The resulting density bands are shown in Fig.~\ref{fig:kde_example_bands}.

 The least favorable densities for this band model were calculated using Algorithm 1 with $\alpha = 0$.
 The termination criterion suggested in Section \ref{sec:computation} was used with the norm chosen to be the supremum norm and a tolerance of $10^{-6}$.
 Convergence was reached after three iterations.
+Moreover, a bisection algorithm was used to determine the root of $g_0$ and $g_1$ on the interval $[0,2^{10}]$ so that the bisection is guaranteed to terminate after at most $10$ iterations.

+Fig.~\ref{fig:kde_example_lfds} depicts the true least favorable densities and the ones estimated by means of the band model.